The Euler characteristic of Milnor fibers over 2-generic symmetric determinantal varieties: The Euler characteristic of a Milnor fiber on

-In this section we use the toric structure of $S_n^2$ to establish a formula for computing the Euler characteristic of the Milnor fiber of some polynomial functions defined on $S_n^2$.
-Let us first introduce some notation related to functions on toric varieties.
+In this section we use the toric structure of $S_n^2$ to establish a formula for the Euler characteristic of the Milnor fiber of non-degenerate polynomial functions having an isolated critical point at the origin relative to a stratification.
+Our first goal is to describe explicitly such polynomials.